rocket-pool/rocketpool-ovm-oracle/README.md

 ## Usage

-Calling `rate()` on `RocketOvmPriceOracle` will return the latest rETH exchange rate reported.
-This value is in the form of the ETH value of 1 rETH. e.g. If 1 rETH is worth 1.5 ETH `rate()` will return 1.5e18. `lastUpdated()` can be called to retrieve the timestamp that the rate was last updated.
+Calling `getRate()` on `RocketOvmPriceOracle` will return the latest rETH exchange rate reported.
+This value is in the form of the ETH value of 1 rETH. e.g. If 1 rETH is worth 1.5 ETH `getRate()` will return 1.5e18. `getLastUpdated()` can be called to retrieve the timestamp that the rate was last updated.

 ## Deployments